SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/logs/README.md

 # sumologic-kinesis-cloudwatch-logs

-This Server Less application is used to setup aws resources required to send cloudwatch logs to Sumo Logic using Amazon Kinesis Firehose.
+This CloudFormation template is used to setup aws resources required to send cloudwatch logs to Sumo Logic using Amazon Kinesis Firehose.

 Made with ❤️ by Sumo Logic.
-Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)

 ### Deploying the SAM Application

-    1. Open a browser window and enter the following URL: https://serverlessrepo.aws.amazon.com/applications
-    2. Select Show apps that create custom IAM roles or resource policies check box.
-    3. In the Serverless Application Repository, search for sumologic-kinesis-cloudwatch-logs.
-    4. Click the sumologic-kinesis-cloudwatch-logs link, and then click Deploy.
+    1. Sign on to the AWS Management console.
+    2. Click this [URL](https://console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateURL=https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/KinesisFirehoseCWLogs.template.yaml) to invoke the latest AWS CloudFormation template.
-    5. In the Configure application parameters panel,
+    3. In the parameters panel,
         Section1aSumoLogicKinesisLogsURL: "Provide HTTP Source Address from AWS Kinesis Firehose for Logs source created on your Sumo Logic account."

         Section2aCreateS3Bucket: "Create AWS S3 Bucket"